Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 Why are detailed technical specifications not disclosed here?

 The project's disclosure policy at the current TRL stage does not permit publication of reconstruction-grade engineering information.
-Deep technical documentation is accessible only at later TRL gates under structured access conditions.
+Expanded technical documentation may be made available only at later TRL gates under approved controlled access conditions.

 Next Steps · Three Paths